aurovrata/cf7-grid-layout/README.txt

 The plugin uses the [smart-grid](http://origin.css.gd/) CSS plugin to build beautiful form layouts.
 It introduces a graphical editor to design your forms, as well as a coloured html syntax editor built using the excellent CodeMirror editor.
 It is now possible to design smart layouts with ease.

-v4.0 introduces a tutorial sections within the dashboard for quick rerefence to various youtube tutorials.
+v4.0 introduces a tutorial sections within the dashboard for quick reference to various YouTube tutorials.
 For a full list of available tutorials visit this playlist.

 [youtube https://www.youtube.com/playlist?list=PLblJwjs_dFBsynXEstrV3fCIC7GBmK9HW]